quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-frame-grabber.md

 ## What it does

 The key thing this service does is extract frames from the TfL video file.
-By default the frame grabber grabs one frame in every 100, which is typically one per five seconds of video.
+By default the frame grabber grabs one frame in every 100 frames, which is typically one per five seconds of video.
 This is done using the [OpenCV](https://opencv.org/){target=_blank} Python library.

 The frame grabber needs to obtain the video URL, as that is where it's going to grab frames from.
 Much of the other information can be ignored, so this is filtered by the following code: